Estate Planning & Probate

 7. CREDITORS CAN REOPEN THE ESTATE –

 Creditors have the right, after enough time passes, to petition the court to open the probate estate themselves.
 If this happens, the court will probably appoint an independent third party as the personal representative or executor.
-The executor will gather the assets of the decedent to satisfy all taxes, debts and costs of administration for the estate.
+The executor will gather the assets of the decedent to satisfy all taxes, debts, and costs of administration for the estate.

 8. GET SEVERAL COPIES OF THE DEATH CERTIFICATE –

 Following the funeral, the death certificate should become available.
 Most funeral homes assist families with obtaining these certificates.
 You should get several copies of the death certificate.
-If you run out of copies, contact the Department of Vital Records.
+If you run out of copies, contact the Department of Vital Statistics.